 The importance of the “camaraderie quotient”

-Another study from McKinsey on how workplace life might change after the coronavirus found that 80% of the people they questioned say that they enjoy working from home, with 41% saying that they are more productive working remotely, and an additional 28% who believe they are just as productive working remotely as they were in a regular office environment before Covid-19 kicked in.
+Another study from McKinsey on how workplace life might change after the coronavirus also touched on this issue, but not before noting that 80% of the people they questioned say that they enjoy working from home, with 41% saying that they are more productive working remotely, and an additional 28% who believe they are just as productive working remotely as they were in a regular office environment before Covid-19 kicked in.

 “Many employees liberated from long commutes and travel have found more productive ways to spend that time, enjoyed greater flexibility in balancing their personal and professional lives, and decided that they prefer to work from home rather than the office.
 Many organizations think they can access new pools of talent with fewer locational constraints, adopt innovative processes to boost productivity, create an even stronger culture, and significantly reduce real-estate costs.”

-However, McKinsey adds this cautionary note to those managers who may believe that remote work is the answer to all their talent management prayers:
+Those are the positive elements of remote work, however McKinsey also felt they needed to add this cautionary note to all those managers who believe that this new remote work environment is the answer to all their talent management prayers:

 Is it possible that the satisfaction and productivity people experience working from home is the product of the social capital built up through countless hours of water-cooler conversations, meetings, and social engagements before the onset of the crisis?
 Will corporate cultures and communities erode over time without physical interaction?
 Will planned and unplanned moments of collaboration become impaired?
 Will there be less mentorship and talent development?
 Has working from home succeeded only because it is viewed as temporary, not permanent?”